becheng/serverlessnotifications/README.md

 ## Getting started

 ### Environment setup
 Note: I recommend for select the East US 2 region for all components.
-At the time of writing this, Azure Signalr Service was not offered in all regions.
+At the time of writing this, Azure Signalr Service was not avaiable in all regions during my initial testing.

 1. Create a **Azure Cosmos DB** account to obtain the **Connection String**, the account needs to be a **SQL API account**.
 REMARKS: the format of the connection string should be "Endpoint=https://{cosmosdb-name}.service.signalr.net;AccessKey={key};".
-2. Create a database called **chat** and a collection called **lines** (it can be the smallest possible 400RU collection).
+2. Create a database called **chat** and a collection called **lines** (it can be the smallest possible 400RU collection).  **IMPORTANT**: Due the older version of the SDK, do the following steps to ensure reserved throughput at container level, otherwise the sample will not work.
-IMPORTANT:
-Due the older version of the SDKs, it is important the following steps be taken otherwise the sample will not work.
     - Uncheck "Provision thoughput" checkbox when creating the chat database.
 ![alt text](https://github.com/becheng/cosmosdb-cognitivesearch-hack/blob/master/images/cdb-database.png "database config")
     - Check "Provision dedicated throughput for this container" and leave the default to 400RUs.
 3. Create a **Azure SignalR** account to obtain the **Connection String**.
 IMPORTANT: Select "Serverless" for the Sevice Mode and the Free tier.
 4. Click the Deploy to **Azure button** and it will guide you into automatically creating the Azure Function app with all the code deployed on Azure.